You learned in your orientation, or training, about 3 types of text element Styling options: Theme, Project, and Inline.

 Imagine the nightmare of styling all of your text with Inline styles and then needing to update 1 or more style standards.
 You would spend a lot of time reviewing every single page and updating each and every element that needs the update.

-This is why were highly encourage users to take advantage of Project Styles over Inline Styles.
+This is why we highly encourage users to take advantage of Project Styles over Inline Styles.